 angreal.integrations.venv¶

-Ultra-fast virtual environment and package management powered by UV (ultrafast Python package installer).
+Virtual environment and package management powered by UV.

 Overview¶

-Angreal's virtual environment integration uses UV to provide 10-50x performance improvements over traditional Python virtual environment tools.
+Angreal's virtual environment integration uses UV to create virtual environments, install packages, and manage Python versions.
 UV is automatically installed when first used, requiring no additional setup.

 Installation Requirements¶